Andy-H-Nguyen/rails-api-service/README.md

 ### API
 ### Models
-- Stock - just an alphanumeric id.
-Just pick any random strings for now, you do not need to create the whole stock collection.
-Use yahoo/google finance if you’re feeling adventurous
+- Stock - just an alphanumeric id. adventurous
 - Trade - Should capture a date, price, type (buy/sell)
 - Portfolio - an aggregation over stocks and trades